 - Debbie Gregg – Budget Manager, Marion County

-- Megan Jensen – Community College and Experience with Equity Lens
+- Megan Jensen – Community College, experience with Equity Lens

-- Nigel Guisinger – Treasurer of the Keizer Chamber of Commerce
+- Nigel Guisinger – Keizer Chamber of Commerce

 - Marty Heyen – Board Director and liaison to CBOC